-The Way Forward Task Force and the Bishop of Milwaukee created these guidelines after reviewing and the scientific evidence concerning the transmission of COVID-19 at church gatherings and the recommendations of national, state and local health authorities, as well as acknowledging the guidelines of other dioceses and faith communities.
+The Way Forward Task Force and the Bishop of Milwaukee created and regularly updates these guidelines after reviewing and considering the scientific evidence concerning the transmission of COVID-19 at church gatherings and the recommendations of national, state and local health authorities, as well as acknowledging the guidelines of other dioceses and faith communities.
 The guidelines will continue to be updated as new information becomes available.
-(V2)
+(V2) (V5)